Canal+ S.A.: Description

 Canal+ S.A. is headquartered in Issy-les-Moulineaux, in the suburbs of Paris.

 The group distributes third-party channels and services, as well as being a major source of finance for domestic film production, participating in the financing of the vast majority of films produced in France.
 It also has its own subsidiary companies with direct involvement in film production and distribution, StudioCanal.
 The Wall Street Journal described Canal+ as "the French film industry's biggest financial backer, beloved by French cineastes".

 The company purports to have one of the 50 most powerful French brands in the world in 2023, with 26.4 million subscribers in 50 countries around the world.
 Its production company StudioCanal has 14 production companies in Europe and the US, and holds more than 9,000 titles.

 Governance and people

 Canal+ S.A. is governed by a dual board system, with a Supervisory Board (Conseil de Surveillance) and an Executive Committee (Comité éxecutif).

-As of May 2024, the president of the Supervisory Board is Jean-Christophe Thiery.
+As of May 2026, the chairman of the Supervisory Board is Yannick Bolloré.